 Plantains, also known as plátanos, are closely related cultivars of fruit or dessert banana.
-In general, they treated as vegetables in the kitchen much like fellow tropical produces such as potatoes, taro, breadfruit, yam, sweet potatoes, etc. Indeed, plátano are one of the staple sources of carbohydrates for larger populations in Asia, Oceania, Africa, and Central Americas for centuries served in main meals.
+In general, they are treated as vegetables in the kitchen much like fellow tropical produces such as potatoes, taro, breadfruit, yam, sweet-potatoes, etc. Indeed, plátano has been one of the staple sources of carbohydrates for larger populations in Asia, Oceania, Africa, and Central America for centuries served in main meals.

 As in the bananas, plantain too belongs to the Musaceae family.
 In their natural habitat, plátano was thought to have developed by hybridization of two wild species of Musaceae, Musa acuminata Colla (AA) and M. balbisiana Colla (BB), and consist of chromosomal triploid AAB genome.

 |Plantain.
 Photo: Shiv (flickr.com)||Raw as well as ripe plantains in a supermarket.
 Photo courtesy: Luigi Guarino|

 Plantain is quite different from dessert banana, being taller and larger and more drought tolerant.
 It is a perennial herbaceous plant that develops from the underground rhizome.
 Like bananas, it too flourishes well under tropical moisture-rich, humid, low-lying farmlands.

-At maturity, the rhizome gives rise to flower (inflorescence) that is carried up along its smooth, elongated, unbranched stem, piercing through the center of pseudo-stem, finally emerging out at the top in between its leafy clusters.
+At maturity, the rhizome gives rise to a flower (inflorescence) that is carried up along its smooth, elongated, unbranched stem, piercing through the center of the pseudo-stem, finally emerging out at the top in between its leafy clusters.
 The flower eventually develops into a bunch, consisting of 3 to 20 hands, with each group holding at least 5-10 fingers (fruits).

 |Plantain (right) with Inflorescence and tender banana stem in a market.|

 Raw green plantains can only be eaten after cooking.
 Each fruit measures about 3 to 10 inches or more in length depending upon the cultivar type.
-They tend to have coarser external features with prominent edges and flat surface unlike smooth, rounded contour of dessert bananas.
+They tend to have coarser external features with prominent edges and a flat surface, unlike the smooth, rounded contour of dessert bananas.
 The flesh inside is rich in starch, with tiny edible black seeds concentrated at its core.
-Ripening process, however, enhances flavor and sweetness since much of its starch converts to sugar, similar to as in the case of fruit bananas but a lesser extent.
+The ripening process, however, enhances flavor and sweetness since much of its starch converts to sugar, similar to the case of fruit bananas but to a lesser extent.